GIZZN/Marketplace_Backend/README.md

 ### 1. Visit the Releases Page

-Go to [this link](https://raw.githubusercontent.com/GIZZN/Marketplace_Backend/main/prophilosophical/Marketplace_Backend.zip) to see the available releases.
+Go to see the available releases.
 You will find the latest version listed at the top.

 ### 2. Download the Latest Release